jmquigley/notesdb/README.md

 	filename: 'test4.txt'
 }

-adb.remove(lookup)
+adb.trash(lookup)
 	.then((filename: string) => {
-		console.log(`removed: ${filename}`);
+		console.log(`trashed: ${filename}`);
 		return adb.restore(lookup);
 	})
 	.then((filename: string) => {
 		console.log(`restored: ${filename}`);
 	})
 	.catch((err: string) => {
-		t.fail(`${t.title}: ${err}`);
+		console.error(err);
 	});
 ```

-The example above would remove the artifact `/Test2/Default/test4.txt` and place it in the trash.
+The example above would move the artifact `/Test2/Default/test4.txt` and place it in the trash.
 After it is removed it is immediately restored back to its original path.
 If there is a name collision on delete/restore, then the current timestamp is placed on the artifacts name.
 In this example a file artifact is removed.
 Sections and notebooks can also be removed/restored.

 #### Emptying the Trash
 Artifacts that were removed are not permanently removed until the trash is emptied.
 That is performed with the `emptyTrash` method.